 When normal objects are arranged in a manner that resembles a monster.

-), during a thunderstorm, that character will see what is undoubtedly the shadow of the monster!... only it turns out to be several normal objects arranged so that it vaguely resembles the monster.
+A character (usually a child) has heard a Ghost Story and is frightened that the monster described in said story will come for them.
+Later (always at night), during a thunderstorm, that character will see what is undoubtedly the shadow of the monster!... only it turns out to be several normal objects arranged so that it vaguely resembles the monster.
 How they got that way, we'll never know.

 - Featured several times in Gaston Lagaffe, when the eponymous character's car, instrument or other materials create a frightening illusion in a low visibility area.

 - In Grant Morrison's run on JLA, Plastic Man diffuses a prison riot by shaping his body so he can cast a Batman-shaped shadow, utilizing the prisoners' fear of the Caped Crusader to convince them to surrender.

 - In Attack of the Teacher Creature, Hobbes mistakes Calvin's hair behind a boiler to be the Teacher Creature.